perses/perses/docs/dashboard.md

   datasource linked must exist in the database.
 Otherwise, the API will reject the creation of the Dashboard
 * `duration` is the default time you would like to use to looking in the past when getting data to fill the dashboard
 * `sections` is the list of the section.
 Each section contained a list of panel.
 You must have at least one section.
+* `variables` is a map where the key is the reference of the variable defined as a value.
+The key cannot contain any special characters or spaces.
+The key is used in the different variables / panels when they need to use it.
 Finally, you can define some variables that would be used then in the different panel.

 Example: